 - 1.9 Properties of capsinoids of peppers

 What is capsaicin?

-Capsaicin is a water insoluble substance, colorless, odorless.
-Small doses produce a warm feeling in the mouth and, as the dose is increased, it produces a painful sensation by stimulation of sensory neurons of the mouth or skin.
+Capsaicin is a substance that is not soluble in water, colorless, odorless.
+In small doses produces a sensation of heat in the mouth and, as the dose is increased, produces a painful sensation by stimulation of sensitive neurons of the mouth or skin.

-Capsaicin is produced by these plants as a means of defense to protect themselves from attack by herbivores.
+Capsaicin is manufactured by plants as a defensive medium to protect against the attack of herbivorous animals.

 |0||< 100||Common or sweet pepper|